JoshMJohnson/Portfolio-Josh-Johnson/Chess/README.md

 <br>

-- [ ] Pawns transform to desired piece by clicking on an image of available pieces in a pop-up display instead of always being a queen
 - [ ] Create a stalemate rule for when a king is the only remaining piece
     - [ ] Create a displayed countdown for moves until stalemate on gui when king is only piece left; all ally pieces have been caputured
 ---